-This report was prepared for the Justice in Mexico Project (www.justiceinmexico.org) coordinated by the Trans-Border Institute (TBI) at the University of San Diego.
+This report was prepared for the Justice in Mexico Project (www.justiceinmexico.org) hosted by the Trans-Border Institute at the University of San Diego.
 Since 2002, this project has been a focal point for research, scholarly interchange, and policy forums to examine the challenges and prospects for the rule of law in Mexico.
-This project is made possible by the very generous support of The William and Flora Hewlett Foundation and The Tinker Foundation.
-This report also benefited from the support of the Smith-Richardson Foundation in a grant to TBI and Mexico Institute at the Woodrow Wilson Center, and from the TIES Program from Higher Education for Development sponsored by the U.S. Agency for International Development through a grant to the University of San Diego and the Universidad Autónoma de Baja California.
+This project is made possible by the support of The William and Flora Hewlett Foundation and The Tinker Foundation.
+This report also benefits from generous financial support from the Smith-Richardson Foundation in a grant to TBI and Mexico Institute at the Woodrow Wilson Center, and from the TIES Program from Higher Education for Development sponsored by the U.S. Agency for International Development through a grant to the University of San Diego and the Universidad Autónoma de Baja California.

-Copyright: Justice in Mexico Project, 2010.
+Copyright Justice in Mexico Project, May 2010.